Timings : 8:00 AM – 8:00 PM

 Time Required : 2-3 hours

-Overlooking the Rotorua Museum on the lake’s edge in North Island, New Zealand are the beautiful Government Gardens (Paepaekumanu).
-This site was a gift to the British Crown by the local Ngati Whakaue tribe and stands today as a symbol for both the Maori and English culture.
+Overlooking the Rotorua Museum on the lake’s edge in North Island, New Zealand, are the beautiful Government Gardens (Paepaekumanu).
+This site was a gift to the British Crown by the local Ngati Whakaue tribe and stands today as a symbol of both the Maori and English culture.
 Today, the Museum, Blue Baths, Klamath Falls Rose Gardens, Te Runanga Tea Pavillion and Band Rotunda located in the gardens are the heritage tourist attractions to visit while in Rotorua, New Zealand.

-The geothermal areas in the Government Gardens along with the Arawa Soldiers Memorial are some of the major highlights of the gardens.
+The geothermal areas in the Government Gardens, along with the Arawa Soldiers Memorial, are some of the major highlights of the gardens.
 A significant point to be noted here is that the Gardens have been categorised as a Historic Area and several of its buildings and structures as Heritage points.

 The Museum remains closed at present because of restoration work carried out for earthquake strengthening and is due to reopen in 2021.